Peter Blair Henry: Books, publications and media

 Henry's first book, TURNAROUND: Third World Lessons for First World Growth (Basic Books, March 2013), directly addresses issues of economic efficiency as well as matters of international relations.
 In it, Henry argues that the secret to emerging countries' success (and to the future prosperity of the developed world as well) is discipline—a sustained commitment to a pragmatic growth strategy.
 In many ways, TURNAROUND is an extension of Henry's very first lesson in international economics, which he received at the age of eight as his family moved from the Caribbean island of Jamaica to affluent Wilmette, Illinois.
 The elusive answer to the question of why the average standard of living can be so different from one country to another still drives him today.

 The author of numerous articles and book chapters, Henry is best known for a series of publications in the three flagship journals of the American Economic Association that overturn conventional wisdom on the topics of debt relief, international capital flows, and the role of institutions in economic growth: "Debt Relief" Journal of Economic Perspectives (Winter 2006); "Capital Account Liberalization: Theory, Evidence, and Speculation" Journal of Economic Literature (December 2007); "Institutions vs. Policies: A Tale of Two Islands" American Economic Review (May 2009).
 Henry's writing also appears in Global Crises, Global Solutions, the published proceedings of the Copenhagen Consensus, an international conference on how to make the most efficient use of the world's scarcest resources.
 The Economist magazine named the conference publication one of the Best Business Books of 2004.

+Henry is also known to have spoken on William Arthur Lewis and his dual-sector model in his 2014 speech “Capital and Labor in the 21st Century: A Cautionary Tale” by discussing the importance of developing nations to create enough jobs to keep up with their growing working-age populations and similarly advocating for modern capitalist economies and incorporating his own insights on liberalized capital accounts open to foreign capital.

+More recently, Henry's work with Camille Gardner in “The Global Infrastructure Gap: Potential, Perils, and a Framework for Distinction” Journal of Economic Literature (December 2023) tackled global infrastructure and the importance of foreign investment to the infrastructure and overall productivity and employment of developing countries.
+They also found that this not only would greatly benefit developing countries and their ability to absorb and support growing working-age populations, but also have great potential for developed countries to see significant private and social capital returns on investments.

 Henry is regularly cited in the media including on CNBC, Financial Times, Foreign Policy, and others.